HerbertKoelman/cpp-logger/README.md

 2. *severity*: The severity of the log message; see "Severity levels," below.
 3. *fmt*: A standard printf() string followed by printf() arguments.

-You might consider writing a sink that would look like this:
+You can extend `cpp-logger` by writing a sink that would look like this:
 ```cpp
 class slog_sink: public logger::sink {
 public: